CodeWithAyazali/worldwidepark/README.md

 # worldwidepark
 This project is about a water park in Hub Chowki, Balochistan.<br>
 The owner of the park is Shiekh Farooq.
+(From Karachi)